When Flesh Flares

 • No anti-wrinkle and other finishes

-Not all 100% cotton essentials are created equal.
-If you have sensitive skin, these notes are critical to your safe selection and care of cotton items:
+Not all cotton essentials are created equal.
+If you have sensitive skin, the following criteria are critical to your safe selection and care of cotton items:

 • These can irritate sensitive skin.